degrammer/runme-getting-started/README.md

 ```

 ### RUNME usage
+NOTE: This usage example should be at a separate project since it depends on Node.js to work, it shouldn't be part of the extension getting started guide.

 Let’s learn how to leverage **RUNME** powerful features to provide a fantastic **README** experience.
 We will use [zx](https://github.com/google/zx), a powerful tool for writing complex scripts.